 For others, (like a friend of mine, who started going off the rails in his teen years, when schizophrenia sets in) reality seems harsh and unobtainable.
 Making the transition from straight-A honor student and Boy Scout to adult working in corporate America seems impossible to do.
 So he went off into a fantasy world, aided by drugs.
 It did not work out well.

 I was lucky, I guess in that at age 18 I became a salaried employee of GM.
 I learned that I could work for a living, that I had job skills, and that the "captains of industry" were just schmucks like you and me.
 Reality, as it turned out, wasn't all that scary.
 In fact, it was rather mundane most of the time.
 But fun nevertheless.

 Of course, extreme mental illness is marked by a total disconnect from reality - hallucinations, hearing voices, etc.

-Now, to get to your question - does our society induce mental illness (from mild to wild) by pushing a media version of "reality" that isn't real?
-I think you are on to something there.
+Now, to get to the reader's question - does our society induce mental illness (from mild to wild) by pushing a media version of "reality" that isn't real?
+I think they are on to something there!
 People are dumb enough to believe that a "reality" television show represents reality.
 That actors in a car commercial reflect real life.
 But most of us realize that the Hollywood version of life is fake.